calmattoso/ceu-site/README.md

 The online interactive tutorial.

-There is a simple **header** used to inform the user he’s using the online IDE.
+There is a simple **header** used to inform the user he is using the online IDE.

 The **footer** presents links where the user can find further